fjulian79/wd-broker/README.md

 #### UNREGISTER `<clientID>`
 Removes a client from the active list.

-- PID validation is enforced.
+- PID validation is enforced unless `ignorepid` was used.
 - Response: `OK` or `ERROR <reason>`

 Example: